 -

-Option 3, online at b-europe.com (Eurostar & Thalys only)
+Option 3, online at b-europe.com (Eurostar only)

 -

-Passholder reservations on Eurostar and Thalys can be made either at the official Interrail reservation service as explained above, or at the Belgian Railways international site www.b-europe.com/EN/Booking/Pass (please tell me if this direct link stops working).
+Passholder reservations on Eurostar and Eurostar (formerly Thalys) can be made either at the official Interrail reservation service as explained above, or at the Belgian Railways international site www.b-europe.com/EN/Booking/Pass (please tell me if this direct link stops working).
 The advantage of www.b-europe.com/EN/Booking/Pass is that you can check passholder availability before you buy your pass, as the pass number is only needed to buy the reservation, not to run an enquiry.
 But at the time I write this, b-europe charges a €4 booking fee per total booking, the Interrail reservation service only charges €2 per person.

 Tip: If you have a mobile pass and it won't accept your mobile pass number, simply generate a pass cover number from your mobile pass number using this special page: www.eurail.com/en/book-reservations#/generatePassCoverNumber.